 Alaska Geriatrics Interdisciplinary Leadership Development Program

-The HRSA Geriatrics Workforce Enhancement Program (GWEP) supports the development of a health care workforce that improves health outcomes for older adults by integrating geriatrics with primary care, maximizing patient and family engagement, and transforming the healthcare system.
+The HRSA Geriatrics Workforce Enhancement Program supports the development of a health care workforce that improves health outcomes for older adults by integrating geriatrics with primary care, maximizing patient and family engagement, and transforming the healthcare system.

 - Increase the awareness and knowledge of integrated geriatrics, primary care and behavioral health delivery systems for University of Alaska health programs faculty; thereby ensuring students are well prepared to practice in and lead these kinds of systems;

 - Advance the knowledge and skills of the full range of health and related professionals, direct service professionals, and advocates to effectively address the needs of older adults and their families/caregivers at the individual, community, and population levels through high quality, interdisciplinary leadership education;

 - Provide interdisciplinary training opportunities to build capacity of leaders in ADRD’s evidence-based interventions.